terrificdm/llm-sagemaker-examples/README.md

 * bedrock-langchain-vectordb.ipynb is an example for combining bedrock-claude with vectorDB for llm+RAG usecase.

-* bedrock-knowledgebase.ipynb is an example for combining bedrock-claude with KnowledgeBase for llm+RAG usecase.
+* bedrock-knowledgebase-streamlit.ipynb is an example for combining bedrock-claude, KnowledgeBase and Streamlit for llm+RAG usecase.

 > Stay tuned ...